jascha030/Development-setup/README.md

 ## Final thoughts

 These are some of my essentials.
-Just because I like writing exercises and am kind of a hoarder who is always trying to find structure in simple things.

 I've encountered many repo's like this one in my _neverending quest for the perfect setup_.
 In addition to me trying to keep a `.dotfiles` repo up to date, I thought I might one day add a repo like this when I'm bored.
-I myself enjoy looking at this kind of stuff.
-Also other developers repo's like these have helped me considerably in creating my own personal setup.
+Other repo's like this one have helped me considerably in creating my own personal setup.

 If you like any of the software etc. in this list.
-**Consider supporting the developers.** I try to include links... **Don't hate, donate!**
+**Consider supporting the developers...
+Don't hate, donate!**

 <br />
 <hr>
 <br />

-<p style="text-align:center">"As you can see, this post-rona boredom has not been particularly well on brain."</p>
+<p align="center">"Post-rona boredom has not been good on my brain."</p>